 GeneCards Summary for MAPKAPK5 Gene

-MAPKAPK5 (Mitogen-Activated Protein Kinase-Activated Protein Kinase 5) is a Protein Coding gene.
-Among its related pathways are Regulation of TP53 Activity and Signaling mediated by p38-alpha and p38-beta.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MAPKAPK2.
+MAPKAPK5 (MAPK Activated Protein Kinase 5) is a Protein Coding gene.
+Among its related pathways are Cellular Senescence (REACTOME) and RET signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MAPKAPK3.